stijn-dejongh/lovecraft_public_domain/manuscript/ashes.md

 His face radiated ghoulish glee and his eyes were alight with a weird, insane gleam.
 When he spoke, his voice took on a tone of mastery.

-"&lsquo;Bruce-and you, too, Miss Purdy-it has been your privilege to witness the first successful trial of a preparation that will revolutionize the world.
+'Bruce-and you, too, Miss Purdy-it has been your privilege to witness the first successful trial of a preparation that will revolutionize the world.
 It will instantaneously reduce to a fine ash anything with which it comes into contact, except glass!
 Just think what that means.
 An army equipped with glass bombs filled with my compound